 A Site Investigation (SI) at the Caswell Air Force Station was completed in 2019.
 The SI conclusions recommended a remedial Investigation for the project.
 A contract has been awarded for the RI.
-Field work is anticipated during the summer 2020.
+Field work was completed in spring 2021.

 For the Bucks Harbor Former Air Force Radar Tracking Station and Former Ground/Air Transmitter/Receiver (GATR) site (2nd CD) in Machiasport, the project includes investigation at three separate sites.
 These sites are the Howard Mountain, the Miller Mountain and the Transmitter sites.
 This separation of sites is based on the different geology, groundwater chemistry and TCE sources at each location.
-This effort will facilitate the selection and design of a long-term solution for the Air Force Radar Tracking Station in Bucks Harbor.
+This effort will facilitate the selection and design of a long-term solution for the Air Force Radar Tracking Station site and the GATR site in Bucks Harbor.